dalehurley/education/19-gemini-integration.md

 By the end of this chapter, you will:

 - Set up Google Gemini API integration
-- Use Gemini Pro, Flash, and Ultra models effectively
+- Use Gemini 1.5 Pro, Flash, and Flash-8B models effectively
 - Implement native multimodal processing (text + image + video + audio)
 - Leverage Gemini's unique grounding with Google Search
 - Use code execution for data analysis
+- Work with JSON mode and structured outputs
+- Count tokens and estimate costs
 - Create and manage embeddings
+- Implement production best practices (caching, retries, model selection)
+- Configure safety settings appropriately
 - Build production-ready Gemini integrations
 - Compare Gemini with OpenAI and Claude for different use cases